 Should you need to take leave, see to a sick family member, or are sick yourself, you need permission to take absence?

 If you are a Passive Income earner then you are afforded this flexibility, as the revenue system you’ve developed is earning for you on “autopilot”.
 You may need to check on it from time to time, but it does not need your constant attention.

-I hear stories everyday and I am sure you hear them as well.
-Be it family or friends or even customers that I deal with, of loosing their jobs, getting retrenched, forced into early retirement.
-And the scary part is, that they have served 5, 10, some even 15 years of their life with the company, only for them to hear that they are “of no good any more.”
+I hear stories every day and I am sure you hear them as well.
+Be it family or friends or even customers that I deal with, of losing their jobs, getting retrenched, forced into early retirement.
+And the scary part is, that they have served 5, 10, some even 15 years of their life with the company, only for them to hear that they are “of no good anymore.”

 Many of these folks have focused on one particular skill and are left clueless, as to how to pick up the pieces when the wheel stops turning.